 Azure Monitor: If you try using Azure Monitor on your System however receive an error, there may be some trouble in API update.
 Therefore, wait till this weekend as they will add the necessary patch-up on Azure by 29th March.

-Virtual Machine Settings: You may get an error notification while changing VM setting within Fail-over cluster or a Hyper-converged connection.
+Virtual Machine Settings: You may get an error notification while changing the VM setting within a Fail-over cluster or a Hyper-converged connection.
 As VM resides on a server connection and changes the VM settings, try using the Hyper-V host.

 Network: Don’t try to configure an azure network adapter otherwise this starts pointing to an invalid address.
 This occurs as the value under Microsoft Azure virtual network gateway address gets formatted during configuration.

 Extension update notification: A notification might appear in desktop mode telling you to contact Gateway Admin to install the update.
-The Company will resolve this bug in next release.
+The Company will resolve this bug in the next release.